hacksmashes/Ascii-image-using-python/README.md

 # Ascii-image-using-python

+Convert your image into ascii format within just 2 lines.
-Modules used:
+Module used:
   - pywhatkit

-Commands to download module:
+Command to download module:
   - pip install pywhatkit

 For output verification please check the instagram page: @python_projects_